fbpx

 British Colombia has also experienced a 3.20% decline in the rental asking price for these apartments, reaching a low of $2,570.
 On the other hand, Saskatchewan is now the fastest-growing province in the country, as rents surge here by 23.5%.

 Rents for apartments have declined significantly in most of the major cities in the country, such as Calgary, Vancouver, Montreal, and Toronto.
-For instance, in Vancouver, rental prices have declined are now 9.50% year-over-years, hitting an average of $3,023.
+For instance, in Vancouver, rental prices have declined are now 9.50% year-over-year, hitting an average of $3,023.

 Also, Toronto has witnessed an 8.10% decline in rents, now at $2,668.
 Both Montreal and Calgary have posted an annual rent decline of 2.00%.
 Ottawa is one of the cities experiencing a slight increase in rents of 0.80% to $2,220.